agileware/au.com.agileware.eventmanagelocations/README.md

 Event manage locations
 =

-This extension prevents reusing the location in an event.
-It ensures that when a location is changed in an event, a new location is created.
-It is done by removing option to **Use existing location** on **Event Location** Tab.
+CiviCRM extension to prevent re-using locations in CiviCRM Events.
+Ensures that when a location is changed for an Event, a new location is also created - each location is unique.
+This extension also removes the option to **Use existing location** on the **Event Location** tab for CiviCRM Events.

 ## Manage Locations